causalabs/causadb-docs/docs/examples/2_colab_notebooks.md

 We've made some of our examples available as Google Colab notebooks.
 These notebooks are a great way to get started with CausaDB and see how it can be used to solve real-world problems.

-You'll need an API key to get started, which you can get by sending an email to [info@causa.tech](mailto:info@causa.tech).
+You'll need an API key to get started, which you can get by sending an email to [causadb@causa.tech](mailto:causadb@causa.tech).

 ## Examples